 Teaching and Outreach

-From starting my chemistry education in a primarily undergraduate institution in rural Georgia, to my current postdoctoral position at a world-renowned research institution in Germany, I have had the opportunity to teach, mentor, and collaborate with people from countless different backgrounds.
+From starting my chemistry education in a primarily undergraduate institution in rural Georgia, to my postdoctoral position at a world-renowned research institution in Germany, I have had the opportunity to teach, mentor, and collaborate with people from countless different backgrounds.
 This experience has shaped my teaching and outreach philosophy in the following ways:

 1. My passion for my research has fueled a desire to provide others with opportunities to engage in science and to build their own appreciation of the field.